Luminarys/patchy/README.md

 Patchy requires Go, mpd, and scss.
 The code itself require the gompd and web packages, so you'll want to run `go get github.com/fhs/gompd/mpd` and `go get github.com/hoisie/web` to grab the necessary libraries.

 #Setup
-First setup mpd properly on your machine.
-It just has to point to be told where your music directory is and given some interface to play into.
-This can be a dummy interface for a headless server or something like an http stream.
+* Setup mpd on your machine so that it runs and is pointing to a music directory.
-You can then modify patchy.conf to set the default port and mpd music directory locations.
+* Modify patchy.conf to set the default port and mpd music directory locations.
 Note that these can still be overridden with flag.
-You can then run `make` to compile all assets and generate the binary.
+* Run `make` to compile all assets and generate the binary.
-You must also ensure that Nginx is properly configured to handle websockets.
-An example configuration file has been provided in conf which you may examine or use.
+* Ensure that Nginx or whatever webserver you use is properly configured to handle websockets.
+An example configuration file for Nginx has been provided in conf which you may examine or use.

 #Running
-Run `./patchy`, and you should be good to go.
-You can also examine and change the flags, which are set to defaults by the values in patchy.conf.
-Please note that patchy currently must be run from within the git repo or else it will not work.
+Run `./patchy` to start the server with the default options in patchy.conf.

+You may want to manually specify flags, run `./patchy -h` to see them.

 #Features:
 * Music library searching